ionos-enterprise/ionos-enterprise-sdk-java/README.md

 #### List Images

-Retrieve a list of images.
+Retrieves a list of images.

 ```
 getAllImages()